venkatrajm815/System-Inspector/README.md

 # Run the inspector which will display the information on the system
 ./inspector
-You can add extra flags/options to have it display what you want.
+# You can add extra flags/options to have it display what you want such -o,-h, -i, -p.
 ```

 ### Program Output